dtaht/blog-cerowrt/content/post/analyzing_edca.md

 It's a big elephant.

-But from reading the EDCA related sections of the 802.11n-2012 standard, it's clear, nearly everybody's doing it wrong.
+But from reading the EDCA related sections of the 802.11n-2012 standard, it's clear, Linux is doing it wrong.

 EDCA setters should be dynamically setting parameters based on the workload, tightening up some as more stations join, loosening others, responding